makinacorpus/drupal-sf-dic/README.md

 Long story short: any service you would want to involve in any pre-hook_boot() running code cannot be set in the container.

+### Compiled container is a PHP file

+Which means that if you run Drupal with multiple web heads that don't share the same filesystem, you might experience container desync problems on rebuild.
+Future plans to solve this is to provide a cache based container such as Drupal 8 does.